maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 My suggested approach is Bricx Command Center [BricxCC](https://bricxcc.sourceforge.net/).
 The download [link](https://sourceforge.net/projects/bricxcc/files/bricxcc/)
-gives access to latest version (`bricxcc_setup_3389.exe`), which is from 2011-03-15 so I do not expect updates.
+gives access to latest version (`bricxcc_setup_3389.exe`), which is from 2011-03-15 so I do not expect updates (time of writing January 2023).

 I installed BricxCC in `C:\programs\BricxCC` (still afraid of spaces in file paths);
 and used "Typical" installation.